Business - Continuing Ed. Classes

 The School of Business is offering professional non-credit courses designed to help managers performance in the work place.
 Take a look at the courses we will be offering.

-NOTE* If in the event these courses cannot take place face to face due to COVID-19, we will switch to an online format.
+NOTE* Due to COVID-19, we will switch to an online format.
 If you have any questions please contact us at email@example.com.

 This course focuses on acquainting learners with the tools